 Stephenson, R. Rex.
 "The Jack Tales."
 In Eight Plays for Youth: Varied Theatrical Experiences for Stage and Study, edited by Christian H. Moe and R. Eugene Jackson.
 American University Studies Series XXVI: Theatre Arts.
 Vol. 8.
 New York: Peter Lang, 1991.
 Includes three tales by Stephenson with background on Jack Tales and story theatre: "Jack and the Robbers," "Jack and the Three Giants," and "Greasy-Beard."

-Emily Rose Tucker plays Jack with his animal helpers at Ferrum College in 2007.
+In the photo at left, Emily Rose Tucker plays Jack with his animal helpers at Ferrum College in 2007.

 "Jack Goes to Seek His Fortune."
 Full text in AppLit.
 James Taylor Adams Collection, JTA-71.
 Virginia folklorist James Taylor Adams wrote that this tale from his father was the first one he set down.
 Several versions are published in Perdue, Charles L., Jr., ed.
 Outwitting the Devil: JACK TALES from Wise County Virginia.
 Santa Fe, NM: Ancient City, 1987.
 In the one Adams collected from Lenore Corene Kilgore in 1940, reprinted in this web site, Jack leaves home because his mother is dead and he has a mean stepmother; he marries at the end after he and the animals find the robbers' gold.
 It is also reprinted in Smith, Jimmy Neil, ed.
 Why the Possum's Tail is Bare and Other Classic Southern Stories.
 New York: Avon, 1993. pp. 176-70.
 Perdue identifies it as type 130, "The Animals in Night Quarters."
 Another version of "Jack Goes to Seek His Fortune" and one called "Jack and the Robbers" (also collected by Adams in 1940-41) are a different story about Jack fending off some robbers while taking shelter in a strange home or mill (pp. 60-62).
 James Taylor Adams Collection (Folder Tales IV, in notes called "Folk Tales of the Cumberlands").